 Tropic of Cancer

-Suffering and Disease Theme
+Tropic of Cancer Theme of Suffering and Disease

 The title of the book—Tropic of Cancer—says it all.
 Miller is living in a place where disease and discomfort are the norm.
 And you know what?
 He seems to like it that way.
 It's all part of life's great majesty: birth, death, hunger, disease, aging, loss, and death.
 Bring it on.
 Plus, according to our writer protagonist, suffering is what makes you a good artist, offering all sorts of rich material.
 The good news is that Henry and his friends seem to have a small degree of sympathy for each other's suffering… right?